ploomber/ploomber/doc/get-started/sql-pipeline.rst

 the database, this is done by providing a function that returns either a :py:mod:`ploomber.clients.SQLAlchemyClient` or a :py:mod:`ploomber.clients.DBAPIClient`.
 The former are a bit simpler to configure, we'll cover such case for this example.
+These two clients cover all databases supported by Python, even systems like Snowflake or Apache Hive.

 ``SQLAlchemyClient`` takes a single argument, the database URI.
 As the name suggests, it uses SQLAlchemy under the hood, so any database supported by such